Have you read Falling Forward by John Maxwell? It’s a great read!

 3) “A Bad Fit”.
 After we check our attitude, we should examine IF a change in situation is in order.
 IF you learn to make the best of any situation, you can remove a formidable obstacle that stands between you and your dreams.
 Does anything need change today?
 If so, what?
 Does anything need to be “tolerated” and “accepted today” that can’t be changed—then accept it!
 Few things in life are more frustrating than being stuck in a profession that doesn’t serve you.
 It’s like wearing shoes that are 2 sizes too large or small.

 4) Lack of Focus.
 Bad things happen when a person doesn’t focus.
 One day a business man visited a small florist shop to order flowers for a friend opening a new business.
 The shop owner was unusually busy and scrambling to fill orders while she took the businessman’s information.
 Later that day, the man arrived at his friend’s grand opening and saw a big floral wreath with his name written on it that said, ‘With Deepest Sympathy During This Time of Sorrow’ The businessman was irate.
 He called the florist to complain and asked “What in the world happened?
 Do you have any idea how stupid you make me look?”
 “I’m so sorry,” the shop owner said, “I was a little scrambled when you came by.
-Your situation wasn’t nearly as bad as it was at the funeral home.
+Your situation wasn’t nearly as bad as it was at the Perth funeral care.
 That card said, “Best Wishes in Your New Location.”

 Anybody can make an honest mistake when things are hectic.
 But people lacking focus have trouble not because they’re too busy, but because their priorities are not straight.
 And that wastes their time and resources.
 If you go from task to task to task without making any progress or you can’t seem to reach a goal no matter how much effort you give it, examine your focus.
 No one can move forward without it.